intel/zephyr.js/docs/pme.md

 Writes a value to the Neuron Context Register.

 The `context` is valid context value range between 1-127.
-A context value of 0 enables all neurons, with no regard to their context
+A context value of 0 enables all neurons, with no regard to their context.

 ### PME.getClassifierMode